assimp/assimp-docs/source/usage/use_the_lib.rst

 little bit around.
 After that you should kill it to release the singleton instance.

 If you want to integrate the assimp-log into your own GUI it my be helpful to have a mechanism writing the logs into your own log windows.
-The logger interface provides this by implementing an interface called LogStream.
+The logger interface provides this by implementing an interface called **LogStream**.
 You can attach and detach this log stream to the default-logger instance or any implementation derived from Logger.
-Just derivate your own logger from the abstract base class LogStream and overwrite the write-method:
+Just derivate your own logger from the abstract base-class **LogStream** and overwrite the write-method:

 ::